PTSD Recovery Program

 When you have transformed and then come back to your home, community, and social networks you used to live in, who understands how you are different?
 Who sees it?
 Who has your back?
 You may feel alone and misunderstood.
 When you don't feel understood you don't feel safe, even though you are back in your home.
 You know you are different and no one else has changed or transformed.
 This creates a constant awareness that you are alone and don't trust others or yourself.
 You don't know what might set you off or what you might do.
 Now you go on high alert to anything that could signal danger: A crowd at the shopping mall, waiting in a long line to check out at a grocery store, a spouse who wants to be close and asks questions, kids who are noisy or who do not put their things away, a noise at night, a driver who passes you or cuts you off, a cashier who is not fully attending to the job or giving you respect.
 All these normal civilian world experiences take on different meanings and your reaction to them is one of danger.

 While on duty your arousal system constantly warned you of danger.
 Your senses became more acute.
 You saw more clearly, heard better, had increased awareness in all of your senses because your life depended on it.
 Now, that same arousal system gives you the same message.
 You are alone and not safe.
 You don’t discriminate between the danger you were in and the multitude of problems inherent in civilian life.
 As a result, you react to all kinds of situations as if they are actually dangerous and you stay on guard, anxious, vigilant, watchful, not letting anyone get close to you, and end up feeling distant, different, unprotected, alone, and not safe.
 That is what we mean when we say that PTSD is a condition of the present, not the past.
-That is the PTSD we will treat in this group.
+That is the PTSD we will treat in this program.
 We will focus on how PTSD has taken over your life and how your anxiety prevents you from doing things that you are actually capable of doing and enjoying.
 We will work on improving your quality of life by developing skills so you can handle anything that happens today.
 After all, today you are not in combat, and compared to combat, today is a piece of cake.

 PTSD is treatable.
 There are a number of interventions available that have been shown to markedly reduce or even eliminate the symptoms of PTSD.
-This is not a condition you need to live with forever and our 10 session PTSD Recovery Program can help.
+This is not a condition you need to live with forever and our PTSD Recovery Program can help.

 Click Here to register or find out more about this program